Recognize an adverb when you find one.

 Among the members of her family, Beth eats pepperoni pizza the least often.

-You will often hear people say, "Anthony is real smart" or "This pizza sauce is real salty."
+People will often say, "Anthony is real smart" or "This pizza sauce is real salty."

 Real is an adjective, so it cannot modify another adjective like smart or salty.
 What people should say is "Anthony is really smart" or "This pizza sauce is really salty."

-If you train yourself to add the extra ly syllable when you speak, you will likely remember it when you write, where its absence will otherwise cost you points or respect!
+If you train yourself to add the extra ly syllable when you speak, you will likely remember it when you write, where its absence might cost you points from a grade or respect from your colleagues!

 Realize that an adverb is not part of the verb.